Right-click for episode transcript

 MOLLY BLOOM: Ezra begs to differ.

-FIONA: He's weird brother.
+FIONA: He's a sweet brother.

 MOLLY BLOOM: So you both like to do sports?